Flopticode/MC-AStar/README.md

 MC-AStar makes efficient pathfinding easily achievable for any Minecraft modder.
 Due to a Java library, that directly connects native C++ code to any Minecraft mod, this library is easy to use while still preserving the speed of the highly optimized C++ code.
 The connection of the Java library to Minecraft Forge and Fabric will be simplified in the future as well to allow a comfortable installation of MC-AStar.

 # How does it work?
 The library uses the <a href="https://en.wikipedia.org/wiki/A*_search_algorithm">A* search algorithm</a> to efficiently find the fastest path from any position A to any other position B in a Minecraft world.
+Currently, I am working on an implementation of <a href="https://citeseerx.ist.psu.edu/document?repid=rep1&type=pdf&doi=36d1b4ec6a4a2823e9c875318f1952df4abf4876">Path Refinement A*</a> as proposed by a paper by the University of Alberta, which will make the pathfinding a lot faster while maintaining good path quality.

 # Performance
 Until this point, no exact performance data has been collected yet.
 However, the efficiency of C++ makes the API extremely fast even in the early versions of the library.